 There still exists a temple in Pavithreswaram in the Kollam district of Kerala, dedicated to Shakuni.
 The Karavan community acknowledged the good qualities of Shakuni and preserved his shrine to date.

-Ambhi Kumar who was the King of Takshila before deposed by Chandragupta Maurya is believed to be the direct descendant of Shakuni.
-Ambhi Kumar’s name is also found in Greek mythology of Alexander the Great, who was given a huge amount of wealth as a submission and not to attack Takshila.(Last Updated On: April 15, 2020)
+Ambhi Kumar, who was the King of Takshila before being deposed by Chandragupta Maurya, is believed to be the direct descendant of Shakuni.
+Ambhi Kumar’s name is also found in the Greek mythology of Alexander the Great, who was given a huge amount of wealth as a submission and not to attack Takshila.(Last Updated On: August 20, 2021)